hareramengla/hareramengla/README.md

 ## Hareram Engla

-**Solutions Engineer — London.** I build the systems I support, not just the tickets that come with them.
+**Senior Support and Solutions Engineer — London.** I build the systems I support, not just the tickets that come with them.

 Fourteen years keeping enterprise ad and trading platforms running — currently Senior Support & Solutions Engineer at FreeWheel (Comcast), before that Goldman Sachs and Infosys.
 The repos below are what I build after hours, when a problem is interesting enough to chase.